As amended, through Bouchercon LIV , San Diego, September 2023; current through

 10. Protect and promote the Bouchercon name, image, and brand.

-committees of the Board.
-Said Administrator shall serve at the will of the Board of Directors and report to the
+11. Recruit and hire an Administrator who will serve at the will of the Board of Directors and report directly to the Chair of the

 IV.
 Annual Convention.

-A. The Annual Convention shall be held in September, October, or November of each year in a location approved by the
+A. The Annual Convention shall be held in September, October or November of each year in a location approved by the Members

 B. Local Organizing Committees shall bid to hold Annual Conventions through a process enumerated in the Rules.

-D. If at the conclusion of the General Members Meeting a location has not been approved for an Annual Convention
+D. If at the end of a General Members Meeting a location for an upcoming Annual Convention, within the subsequent five years,

 V. Local Organizing Committees.

-A. Local Organizing Committees wishing to host an Annual Convention must submit a bid to be placed before the
+A. Local Organizing Committees wishing to host an annual Convention must submit a bid to be placed before the Members at the

-approved, sign a contract with the chair of the Board agreeing to hold the Annual Convention under the provisions of
+sign a contract with the chair of the Board agreeing to hold the Annual Convention under the provisions of its bid, these

 C. Guests of Honor.

-Fan Guests, Author Guests, Toastmaster, Special Guests, Distinguished Contribution to the Mystery Community,
+Guests, Author Guests, Toastmaster, Special Guests, Distinguished Contribution to the Mystery Community, and Lifetime

-2. Guests of Honor may have their hotel, travel and meal expenses covered by the Local Organizing Committee but
+2. Guests of Honor may have their hotel, travel and meal expenses covered by the Local Organizing Committee, but shall not

-3. An individual may serve in different Guest capacities at different Annual Conventions but should not serve in the
+3. An individual may serve in different Guest capacities at different Annual Conventions, but should not serve in the same

 D. Anthony Awards.

-shall oversee the determination and awarding of the Anthony Awards within the provisions of these Bylaws and
+oversee the determination and awarding of the Anthony Awards within the provisions of these Bylaws and Rules.

 3. Awards shall be designated by the year they are awarded, rather than when the work was published or produced.

-E. Each Local Organizing Committee is responsible for all expenses associated with holding its Annual Convention and
+E. National is responsible for income and expenses associated with holding an annual convention and assumes convention

 F. Local Organizing Committees shall present progress reports at each General Members Meeting before and during its

-G. Within 90 days after its Annual Convention, the Local Organizing Committee shall provide the Board with a full
+G. Within 90 days after its Annual Convention, the Local Organizing Committee shall provide the Board any and upcoming

 I. Each Local Organizing Committee shall prepare a program book for its Annual Convention.